Hawaii Best Places to Retire - A Guide

 Income and Real Estate Prices

-In 2011 the Hawaii per capita income was just about $29,200, near the middle of all states.
-Real estate and almost everything else is very expensive.
-The Zillow Home Value Index in mid 2013 for Hawaii was $448,900.
-The average home price in Honolulu in the first quarter of 2013 was a staggering $599,700.
+In 2011 the Hawaii the median household income was over $68,200 in 201-2014, well above the national median of $53,000.
+Real estate and almost everything else is very expensive - on the MERIC index it is ranked the most costly state in the union.
+The Zillow Home Value Index in mid 2016 for Hawaii was $571,500.
+The average home price in Honolulu in mid 2016 was a staggering $725,200 (NAR).

-Tax Burden: According to the Tax Foundation, Hawaii has the 14th highest tax burden in the country.
+Tax Burden: According to the Tax Foundation, at 10.2% Hawaii has the 14th highest tax burden in the country.
 Taxpayers here pay $4396 per capita in state and local taxes.

 Marginal Income Tax Rates.
-The Hawaii top marginal income tax rate is 11% while the lowest is 1.4%
+The Hawaii top marginal income tax rate is a very high 8.25% (on single incomes over $48,000) while the lowest is 1.4%

 Retirement Income Exemptions.
 Military, federal, state/local, and some private pensions are exempt.
 So are all out-of-state government pensions.